Dvd-Znf/monero-api-cli/README.md

 | Prompt Toolkit module | `prompt_toolkit` | Used in the implementation of REPL cli mode |

 ## How to install
+### From AUR package
+If you use Arch Linux you know what to do.
+Here is the link to the AUR package: https://aur.archlinux.org/packages/monero-api-cli
 ### From PyPi via pip
 `pip install monero-api-cli`
+### From repo:
 You can either use the source code with the Python interpretor directly
 Or you could use the provided binary available at `dist/monero-api-cli` for MacOS/Linux and `dist/monero-api-cli.exe` for Windows
 ### Step 0: